Providencia Stakes

-The Providencia Stakes is a Grade III American Thoroughbred horse race for three-year-old fillies over a distance of one and one-eighth miles on the turf course scheduled annually in April at Santa Anita Park.
+The Providencia Stakes is a Listed American Thoroughbred horse race for three-year-old fillies over a distance of one and one-eighth miles on the turf course scheduled annually in April at Santa Anita Park.
 The event currently carries a purse of $100,000.

 History

 Inaugurated in 1981, it has been run at 1 1/8 miles for most of its existence.
 It was run at 1 mile in 2004 and from 2006 to 2009.

 In 2008, this race was upgraded from a Grade III to a Grade II, with its purse increased from $100,000 to $150,000.
 It has been downgraded to a Grade III again although its purse remains the same.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.
+The event was not held in 2025.